derdrdirk/Studying/HTTPServer/README.md

 - send datagram to connected server with `send(...)`
 - receive response from server with `read(...)`

+# HTTP Server
+To complete the HTTP server we have to have to give the TCP datagram a valid HTTP response:
+`std::string hello = "HTTP/1.1 200 OK\nContent-Type: text/plain\nContent-Length: 12\n\nHello world!";`

 ## Lessons
 - convert `string` to `char *` use
 ```